sporto/elm-tutorial/delete/mailbox_and_main.md

 So far

 - We have a mailbox for delete confirmation requests
-- we pass its address to Players.Update
+- We pass its address to Players.Update
-- when the user clicks the delete button we send a message to this mailbox
+- When the user clicks the delete button we send a message to this mailbox

 ## Main